Best chainsaws 2024: top picks for power, speed, and safety features, tried and tested by experts

 Buy it if

-✅ You want power: With a boost mode and the ability to cut through thick limbs or logs up to 17 inches, Husqvarna Power Axe 350i Cordless Electric Chainsaw can be used for heavier-duty yard tasks.
+✅ You want power: With a boost mode and the ability to cut through thick limbs or logs up to 17 inches, the Husqvarna Power Axe 350i Cordless Electric Chainsaw is ideal for heavier-duty yard tasks.

-✅ Safety is your priority: This chainsaw has a good number of safety features, including two stable handles and a chain brake.
-It only turns on if you press two triggers and the power button at the same time.
+✅ Safety is your priority: This chainsaw has many safety features, including two stable handles and a chain brake.
+It only turns on if you press two triggers and the power button simultaneously.

-✅ You want a chainsaw that is easy to use: To set up and operate the Husqvarna, all you have to do is adjust the chain manually, fill the oil container, slot the battery into place, and power it on.
+✅ You want a chainsaw that is easy to use: To set up and operate the Husqvarna, you only have to adjust the chain manually, fill the oil container, slot the battery into place, and power it on.

 Don't buy it if: